CraftAcademyLabs/ca_course/week7/cooper_client_react/01_cooper_calculator.md

 We are going to set up the acceptance testing first (aka feature tests).
 Like we did in the BMI Calculation project, we are going to use `jest-puppeteer`.

-First, we need to add the appropriate packages:
+Next, we need to add the appropriate packages:
 `$ npm i -D jest-dev-server@^3.9.0 jest-puppeteer@^3.9.0 puppeteer`

-**Note theat we are locking the versions of `jest-dev-server` and `jest-puppeteer` to version `3.9.0`.** Make sure that the versions of these libraries in the `package.json` file are set to at least these versions (or higher):
+**Note that we are locking the versions of `jest-dev-server` and `jest-puppeteer` to version `3.9.0`.** Make sure that the versions of these libraries in the `package.json` file are set to at least these versions (or higher):

 ```json
   "devDependencies": {